casey/just/README.md

 build test deploy lint
 ```

-Pass `--unsorted` to print recipes in the order they appear in the justfile:
+Pass `--unsorted` to print recipes in the order they appear in the `justfile`:

 ```make
 test: